New report warns authorities not equipped to deal with coordinated online hate

 Those boxes contain Anzac appeal badges, which people can purchase via an honesty system.

-In addition, 36 collectors will be out on Moe streets and outside the local supermarkets accepting donations in person.
+In addition, 36 collectors were out on Moe streets and outside the local supermarkets accepting donations in person.
 Good weather so far has increased donations this year, and Walravens said volunteer collectors did not seem to have been troubled by the tech.

 Walvravens expected that in coming years, the RSL would allow volunteers to collect funds directly to their phones, using the SoftPOS option.